Registration for Spring 2024 Classes

 - It is your responsibility to ensure that you have met all graduation requirements for your graduation year including that you have completed at least 90 credit hours.

 The Registrar's Office will be happy to help you with any questions you have about registration:

 Email: email@example.com Phone: 610-519-7017

-Students interested in externships should consult the Externship Program Guide, which is available on the externships webpage for the most current information about externship offerings.
-Anyone who has questions should contact Peter Thompson, Director of Experiential Learning.
+Students interested in externships should consult the Externship information provided on the School website here for the most current information about externship offerings.
+Anyone who has questions should contact Matthew McGovern, Director of Experiential Learning.
 Externships have unique requirements and the selection process varies greatly for each one.
 Students may register for the following externships on NOVASIS:

 If no available clinic or externship offers the experience you're looking for, you may create your own.
 The law school has an externship policy that allows the Dean's designate, the Director of Experiential Learning, to approve externships for three credits that comply with the policy.
-You should note, however, that law school policy does not permit creation of summer externships.
+The School’s Externship Policy is available here.

 An externship that does not comply with any aspect of the policy must be approved by the full faculty after review by the Curriculum Committee.
 In special circumstances, when truly unusual and valuable opportunities have presented themselves, students have obtained approval of externships outside the specific provisions of the policy.